LumoSQL/archive-lumodoc/docdoc/README.md

 placed on the bottom right hand corner of all diagrams created for LumoSQL, but not on diagrams from other sources unless modified for LumoSQL.

+   (TODO: Create a LumoSQL Diagram Signature using Pikchr :-)

 ## Using the LumoSQL Diagram Library

-The file images/lumo-diagram-library.odg is a LibreOffice Draw document containing all the elements likely needed for LumoSQL technical diagrams.
+The file images/lumo-diagram-library.md contains Pikchr primatives for the main architectural elements of LumoSQL.
 If you find that you need to add a new element when making a diagram, you should also add it to this document.

-The lumo-signature file is to be added to the base of all LumoSQL diagrams and images.
+The lumo-signature.md file is to be added to the base of all LumoSQL diagrams and images.
 It contains the logo and copyright string.

-All other diagrams in images/ are PNG format final diagrams and SVG format process diagrams kept for ease of editing, as exported by LibreOffice, inkscape and others.

-## Adding Diagrams

-The current process for making diagrams is as follows.

-1. Make in LibreOffice Draw.
-1.1 Reset corners of box elements to their proper radii (LibreOffice modifies this when scaling boxes).
-  1.2.
-Export as SVG.
-2. Convert to png and add signature.
-  4.1 Trim borders and output: `$ convert -density 200 -trim MyLbreOfficeOutput.svg MyNewDiagram.png`
-  4.2 Re-border with space for the logo(adjust border as required if the signature doesn't fit): `$ convert MyNewDiagram.png -bordercolor white -border 40x40 -gravity south -splice 0x80 MyNewDiagram.png`
-  4.3 Add logo and copyright information: `$ composite -density 200 -gravity SouthEast lumo-signature.svg MyNewDiagram.png MyNewDiagram.png`
+   (TODO: Create lumo-diagram-library.md and lumo-signature.md )

 ## Diagram Style Guide

-Colour palette: Libreoffice 'standard'.
-Fonts: *Source (Han) Sans Medium* or *Noto Sans Medium* due to their on-screen clarity and good language support (both are 100% compatible)
-Corner radii: OS and large container boxes: 0.4, small box elements: 0.25
+Colour palette: Friendly for high-contrast.
+See lumo-diagram-library.md for standard colours.
+Fonts: See lumo-diagram-library.md

+   (TODO: Complete when the diagram library is finished.)

 # Image Standards and Tools